bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Conclusion

-In this Use Case, you learned how to use the Nexmo Client SDK to send custom events, and then listen for those events to update the state of the application.
+In this use case, you learned how to build a digital marketplace, where you could buy and sell items.
+The use case demonstrated using the Nexmo Client SDK to send custom events, and then listen for those events to update the state of the application.
+The server code responded to requests from the client app, for example to implement authentication and return a list of Conversations.

 ## Where Next?

 You should add more robust authentication if you are using this example as the basis for a production application.
 You can also add custom events to make the buying and selling experience a better one for your users.
 For example, you could allow users to add items they are interested in purchasing to a list of favorites.
 Further, you could enable sellers to edit an item that they have listed for sale.

 ## Useful links